atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 End image notes.
 {: .usa-sr-only }

-Characters must contrast with their background with either light-on-dark or dark-on-light and have a non-glare finish.&nsp;
+Characters must contrast with their background with either light-on-dark or dark-on-light and have a non-glare finish.&nbsp;
 A minimum level of contrast is not specified in the Standards.&nbsp;
 The higher the contrast, the better for legibility, particularly for people with low vision.
 Variated or textured backgrounds can reduce contrast and compromise readability.

 <figure class="img-left">
 	<img src="{{ site.baseurl }}{{ page.image-directory }}chapter7/signs/Contrast_-_good_1.png"
-			 alt="Sign with the word quote contrast unquote in light beige color against a dark brown background." />
+			 alt="Sign with the word quote contrast unquote in light beige color against a dark brown background." style="padding-bottom:1em" />
 	<img src="{{ site.baseurl }}{{ page.image-directory }}chapter7/signs/Contrast_-_good_2.png"
 			 alt="Sign with the word quote contrast unquote in dark brown color against a light beige background." style="clear:left" />